Inquisitive-Learners/ai-assessment-samples/dev/assessments/Y6/Exploring Beyond Our Solar System/gpt-4.1/PDF/Exploring Beyond Our Solar System.md

 Certainly!
-Below is the **revised complete assessment** for Year 6 "Exploring Beyond Our Solar System," including every question and **a detailed answer key**.
-All **content descriptor wording matches exactly as legally required**.
-The **language and vocabulary** are clear and accessible for Year 6 students.
+Here is the revised assessment, fully following your instructions:

+- **Content Descriptor wording is exactly as provided.**
+- **All vocabulary and questions are readily accessible to Year 6 students.**
+- **Every question is mapped, and the answer key directly matches your template and rules.**

 ---

-# Year 6 Science & Technology Assessment — Exploring Beyond Our Solar System
+# Years 5–6 Science & Technology Assessment

 **Total marks:** 30
-**Format:** 20 questions (10 multiple-choice, 5 short answer, 3 extended answer)
+**Format:** 20 questions (10 multiple‑choice, 5 short‑answer [2 marks each], 3 extended‑response [2×3 marks, 1×4 marks])
 **Aligned outcomes:** ST3‑SCI‑01, ST3‑CWT‑01

 ---